-- a.
-Local, State, or Federal Law Violations any behavior that may violate any federal, state, or local law, ordinance, or regulation, whether or not the behavior occurs on university property or in connection with any university-oriented activity; - b.
-Weapons possesses, uses, or displays firearms, facsimile firearms, ammunition, explosives, or other items that could be used as weapons, including but not limited to sticks, poles, clubs, swords, shields, body armor or make shift body-armor, masks, helmets and other garments, such as sporting protective gear, that alone or in combination could be reasonably construed as weapons or body-armor on property owned or controlled by the University, without written permission from the Dean of Students, unless authorized by federal, State or local laws; or, violates Policy 8-1060, Campus Carry, of the Handbook of Operating Procedures; - Dangerous Materials use or attempted use of a hazardous substance (chemicals, fireworks, explosives, etc.) in a manner intended to cause harm, threat, or reasonable fear for safety; - d.
-Threatening or Endangering Behavior any behavior that threatens or endangers the health or safety of any student, employee, or visitor to the university; - e.
-Sex or Gender Based Harassment allegations of conduct that potentially constitute Sex Discrimination, Sexual Exploitation, Unprofessional/Inappropriate Conduct, Retaliation, False Information or False Complaint, Interference with Grievance Process, as defined in HOP 3-3031;

-- f.
-Theft unauthorized use, possession, or removal of property, services, or resources of others; - g.
-Hazing or Hazing Activity any intentional, knowing, or reckless act, occurring on or off of the campus of an educational institution, by one person alone or acting with others, directed against a person, for the purpose of pledging, joining, being initiated into, affiliating with, holding office in, or maintaining membership in any organization.
-Hazing includes but is not limited to: - any type of physical brutality, such as whipping, beating, striking, branding, electric shocking, placing of a harmful substance in or on the body, or similar activity; - ii. any type of physical activity that involves or results in sleep deprivation, exposure to the elements, confinement in a small space, calisthenics, or other activity that subjects the person to an unreasonable risk of harm or that adversely affects the mental or physical health or safety of the person; - iii. any activity involving consumption of a food, liquid, alcoholic beverage, liquor, drug, or other substance, in addition to those described by Paragraph E, that subjects the person to an unreasonable risk of harm or that adversely affects the mental or physical health or safety of the person; - iv. any activity that intimidates, demeans, embarrasses, or threatens the person with ostracism, that subjects the person to stress, shame, or humiliation, that adversely affects the mental health or dignity of the person or discourages the person from entering or remaining registered in an educational institution, or that may reasonably be expected to cause a person to leave the organization or the institution rather than submit to acts described in this subsection; - v. any activity that involves coercing, as defined by Section 1.07 Penal Code, a student to consume a drug or an alcoholic beverage or liquor in any amount.; - vi. any activity that threatens the wellbeing of a person by restricting their ability to communicate with others to get medical help, to document prohibited conduct, or report misconduct; such as, but not limited to, the confiscation of a personal communication device; and - vii. any activity that induces, causes, or requires the person to perform a duty or task that involves a violation of the Penal Code.
-See Texas Education Code, Section 37.151(6) for more information.
+- Local, State, or Federal Law Violations any behavior that may violate any federal, state, or local law, ordinance, or regulation; - 2.
+Weapons possesses, uses, or displays firearms, facsimile firearms, ammunition, explosives, or other items that could be used as weapons, including but not limited to sticks, poles, clubs, swords, shields, body-armor or make shift body-armor, masks, helmets and other garments, such as sporting protective gear, that alone or in combination could be reasonably construed as weapons or body-armor on property owned or controlled by the University, without written permission from the Dean of Students, unless authorized by federal, state or local laws; or, violates Policy 8-1060, Campus Carry, of the Handbook of Operating Procedures; - Dangerous Materials unauthorized use or attempted use of a hazardous substance (chemicals, fireworks, explosives, etc.) to cause harm, threat, or fear; - Threatening or Endangering Behavior any behavior that threatens or endangers the health or safety of any student, employee, or visitor to the University; - Theft unauthorized use, possession, or removal of property, services, or resources of others; - 6.
+Hazing or Hazing Activity any intentional, knowing, or reckless act, occurring on or off of the campus of an educational institution, by one person alone or acting with others, directed against a person, for the purpose of pledging, joining, being initiated into, affiliating with, holding office in, or maintaining membership in any organization. - i.
+Hazing includes but is not limited to: - any type of physical brutality, such as whipping, beating, striking, branding, electric shocking, placing of a harmful substance in or on the body, or similar activity; - any type of physical activity that involves or results in sleep deprivation, exposure to the elements, confinement in a small space, calisthenics, or other activity that subjects the person to an unreasonable risk of harm or that adversely affects the mental or physical health or safety of the person; - any activity involving consumption of a food, liquid, alcoholic beverage, liquor, drug, or other substance, in addition to those described by Paragraph E, that subjects the person to an unreasonable risk of harm or that adversely affects the mental or physical health or safety of the person; - any activity, for which it is reasonably foreseeable, that it subjects s person to conduct or circumstances that adversely affects the mental health or physical health of the person or the property of others; - any activity that involves coercing, as defined by Section 1.07 Penal Code, a student to consume a drug or an alcoholic beverage or liquor in any amount.; - any activity that induces, causes, or requires the person to perform a duty or task that involves a violation of the Penal Code.
+See Texas Education Code, Section 37.151(6) for more information; - Hazing with or without the consent of a person is prohibited, whether on or off campus.
+See Texas Education Code Section 37.154 for more information.

-h.
-Alcohol Misconduct
+7. Alcohol Misconduct

-- i. engages in unauthorized use, possession, sale, distribution, or consumption of alcoholic beverages on or in university property, including but not limited to a classroom, laboratory, auditorium, office, athletic facility, or residence hall; - ii. engages in the improper use, possession, sale, distribution, or consumption of alcoholic beverages, including but not limited to underage possession of alcohol, underage consumption of alcohol, providing alcohol to a minor, public intoxication, minor driving under the influence of alcohol, or driving while intoxicated;
+- i. engages in unauthorized use, possession, sale, distribution, or consumption of alcoholic beverages on or in university property, including but not limited to a classroom, laboratory, auditorium, office, athletic facility, or residence hall; - engages in the improper use, possession, sale, distribution, or consumption of alcoholic beverages, including but not limited to underage possession of alcohol, underage consumption of alcohol, providing alcohol to a minor, public intoxication, minor driving under the influence of alcohol, or driving while intoxicated;

-i.
-Drugs
+8. Drugs